-The Clery Act defines the terms "dating violence," "domestic violence," "sexual assault," and "stalking" as follows:
+The Clery Act defines the terms "dating violence," "domestic violence," "stalking" and "sexual assault" as follows:

-Dating violence is defined as violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim
+Dating violence is defined as violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim.
+The existence of such a relationship shall be determined based on the reporting party's statement and with consideration of the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship.

-- The existence of such a relationship shall be determined based on the reporting party's statement and with consideration of the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship. - For purposes of this definition - Dating violence includes, but not limited to, sexual or physical abuse or the threat of such abuse. - Dating violence does not include acts covered under the definition of domestic violence. - For the purpose of complying with the requirement of this section and §668.41, any incident meeting this definition is considered a crime for the purpose of Clery Act reporting.
+For purposes of this definition -

+- o Dating violence includes, but not limited to, sexual or physical abuse or the threat of such abuse. - o Dating violence does not include acts covered under the definition of domestic violence.
-Domestic violence is defined as a felony or misdemeanor crime of violence committed

-- By a current or former spouse or intimate partner of the victim. - By a person with whom the victim shares a child in common. - By a person who is cohabitating with, or has cohabitated with, the victim as a spouse or intimate partner. - By a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred. - By any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred.
+Domestic violence is defined as a felony or misdemeanor crime of violence committed; by a current or former spouse or intimate partner of the victim; by a person with whom the victim shares a child in common; by a person who is cohabitating with, or has cohabitated with, the victim as a spouse or intimate partner; by a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred; or by any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred.

-Stalking is defined as engaging in a course of conduct directed at a specific person that would cause a reasonable person to:

-- Fear for the person's safety or the safety of others; or - Suffer substantial emotional distress.
+Stalking is defined as engaging in a course of conduct directed at a specific person that would cause a reasonable person to: (i) fear for the person's safety or the safety of others; or (ii) suffer substantial emotional distress.